justbuchanan/i3scripts/readme.md

 This repo contains a few scripts I've put together for i3.
 Below is a description of the important ones.
 See the script files themselves for more detailed info and instructions.
+Note that they function independently, so you can try out one in your workflow without committing to the rest.

 ## autorename_workspaces.py